amitpanwar789/CLI-Chat-Tool/README.md

 - **Server**: The server component (`server.py`) is responsible for accepting incoming connections from clients, managing rooms, and broadcasting messages to all clients in a room.

 - **Client**: The client component (`client.py`) allows users to connect to the server, join a specific room, and exchange messages with other users in the same room.

+# Contributing
+Contributions to this project are welcome!
+Feel free to open issues and submit pull requests to improve the application.